|Welcome to the Information Commissioner's Office in the Cayman Islands|

 The FOI Law gives individuals the right to timely and complete access to government information.
 Individuals are not required to give any reasons for requesting the information.
 Government may refuse access only in eleven narrow circumstances, of which all but one, are reviewable by the Information Commissioner.
 The FOI Law and the Commissioner expects Public Authorities to be transparent and provide people with access to official information as a matter of course.

 The Information Commissioner’s Office is an independent entity responsible for monitoring compliance with the FOI Law.
 Individuals denied access or who believe their request was mishandled may appeal the matter to the Commissioner, who has the authority to review the matter, make all findings of fact and law, and issue a binding decision.
 The Commissioner is also responsible for promoting general awareness of the FOI Law, the public’s rights and the obligations of government under the Law.

-In addition specific powers and responsibilities provided for in the Freedom of Information Law, 2007 section 39 of the Law states that the Commissioner may:
+In addition to specific powers and responsibilities provided for in the Freedom of Information Law, 2007, section 39 of the Law states that the Information Commissioner may: